ZaenbA/mindful-moments/README.md

 # **Fonts used:**
 - Lato
 - Oswald
 These fonts were chosen as they are clear and simple to read and they have a soft touch to the website and do not have harsh edges around.
 Very good for the intended users.
+These fonts were implemeted by [**Google fonts**](https://fonts.googleapis.com/css2?family=Lato:wght@300&family=Oswald:wght@200;300;400;500;600;700&display=swap)

 # Features